 Ray Stenton added: “What attracted us to TKC was the team’s track record of delivering growth and the opportunities in the market.
 We have experience in the sector through our investment in Solidor and can see the huge potential for the business.
 The management team has an ambitious strategy and we are all very excited about TKC’s next phase of growth.”

 Tom Kelly, Founder of TKC, said: “After 25 years of running TKC, I am confident that private equity is the best route for the business to support its continued expansion.
 The market is buoyant at present, and the business will benefit from NorthEdge’s investment, which will enable the team to maximise growth.
 With the support of NorthEdge and the top quality management team, I am confident that TKC will go from strength to strength.”

 NorthEdge has made 13 investments from its maiden fund,which closed at £225m in March 2013, representing over £180m of investment in support of Northern businesses in less than three years.

 Buy-side advisers on the deal included Paul Trickett at Deloitte (corporate finance), Anil Guptaat, Deloitte (debt advisory), Nicola Merritt at DSW (financial due diligence), David Crout at PMSI (commercial due diligence) and Kieran Toal at Shoosmiths (legal).
-Other advisers included PwC (tax due diligence and tax structuring), Vista Insurance (insurance due diligence), Intuitus (IT due diligence) and Quinn Partnership (management due diligence).
+Other advisers included PwC (tax due diligence and tax structuring), Vista Insurance (insurance due diligence), contractor liability insurance needham ma and Quinn Partnership (management due diligence).